 Power Factor Calculator

-A power factor calculator is a tool used to calculate the power factor pf of an electrical circuit.
+A power factor calculator is a tool used to first calculate and then correct the power factor of an electrical circuit.
 PF measures how effectively electrical power is being used in a circuit.
 It is the ratio of the real power (in watts) to the circuit's apparent power (in volt-amperes).

 A power factor calculator typically takes as input the values of the real power and the apparent power in an ac circuit and then calculates the PF by dividing the real power by the apparent power.
 The resulting PF is a decimal value between 0 and 1, with higher values indicating a more efficient use of electrical power.